dolidius/ReactionTime/README.md

 # Reactiom time

-ReactionTime is mobile app that allows user to check their time reaction.
+ReactionTime is react native mobile app that allows user to check their time reaction.
 The score is saved in the highscore.

 ![Menu](https://i.imgur.com/E8qenN3.png)